ill/NYTimesSearch/README.md

 The following **additional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
+* [x] List anything else that you can get done to improve the app functionality!

+Made the query filter have some nice styling in the UI.
+I added some dividers and made the UI of the filter look somewhat nice in general.
+I also tweaked the main menu to have the search bar to the left of a settings button for the query filter instead of leaving the query filter button under the ... menu.

 ## Video Walkthrough